EARL: Entropy-Aware RL Alignment of LLMs for Reliable RTL Code Generation: Introduction

 To address these challenges, we propose \textbf{EARL}, an \emph{Entropy-Aware Reinforcement Learning} framework for Verilog generation.
-EARL builds on supervised initialization and utlizes verifiable reward signals, e.g., syntax validity, interface compliance, and functional correctness.
-Crucially, EARL introduces entropy-guided selective updates.
-Instead of spreading gradients uniformly across all tokens, it concentrates policy updates on high-entropy tokens that disproportionately determine module structure, control flow, and downstream correctness.
+EARL combines supervised initialization with verifiable multi-signal rewards (syntax, interface, functionality) and introduces entropy-guided selective updates.
 By concentrating policy gradients on uncertain and functionally critical tokens, EARL improves alignment with hardware correctness while preserving training stability.
-Our contributions are summarized as follows: \begin{enumerate} \item \textbf{Token-level entropy analysis for RTL.} We provide the first entropy study in RTL generation.
+Our contributions are summarized as follows: \begin{enumerate}[leftmargin=16pt] \item \textbf{Token-level entropy analysis for RTL.} We provide the first entropy study in RTL generation.
 Our analysis shows that while most tokens are deterministic, a small fraction of high-entropy tokens significantly contribute to functional correctness.
 This motivates the need for reinforcement learning methods that update policies selectively rather than uniformly.

-\item \textbf{Entropy-aware RL framework.} We introduce EARL, an entropy-aware RL framework that integrates verifiable rewards with selective policy updates on high-entropy tokens.
+\item \textbf{Entropy-aware reinforcement Learning framework.} We introduce EARL, an entropy-aware RL framework that integrates verifiable rewards with selective policy updates on high-entropy tokens.
 Unlike uniform update schemes, EARL targets high-entropy tokens while preserving coherence on low-entropy ones, improving alignment with hardware correctness and stabilizing training dynamics.
 The design is optimizer-agnostic and can be layered on standard objectives.
-We instantiate it with both PPO and DAPO in this work.
+We instantiate it with both Proximal Policy Optimization (PPO) and Dynamic Sampling Policy Optimization (DAPO) in this work.

 \item \textbf{Verifiable multi-signal reward aligned with RTL practice.} We combine compiler validity, interface consistency, and testbench outcomes into a verifiable reward that reflects hardware design constraints.
 This multi-signal feedback provides executable and formally checkable guidance that goes beyond textual fluency, aligning generation with downstream RTL verification requirements.